Spectral analysis of high-dimensional spot volatility matrix with applications: Setup and assumptions

-\begin{rmk} Assumption \ref{asu:dgp} essentially imposes some locally boundedness and continuity conditions for the entries of the drift process $b$ and the volatility matrix process $c$.
+\begin{rmk} Assumption \ref{asu:dgp} essentially imposes some local boundedness and continuity conditions for the entries of the drift process $b$ and the volatility matrix process $c$.
 According to the localization procedure described in Section 4.4.1 of \cite{JP2012}, these local conditions can be equivalently turned to corresponding boundedness and continuity conditions, which will be directly used in our proof.
 Condition \eqref{asu:dgp:cont} requires that each entry of $\sigma$ to be as smooth enough, such condition will be used to approximate the spot volatility matrix at any given time $t\in[0,1]$ by the ones closed to time $t$, and the approximation error will depend on the smoothness parameter $\gamma$.
 It is obvious that as $\gamma$ increases, the generated paths of $\sigma^{(i,j)}$ with $1 \leq i \leq p, 1 \leq j\leq q$ are relative smoother, almost surely.
 In this sense, the case of $\gamma = \infty$ is the most restrictive one, and only the constant volatility model can meet the requirement, while such a continuity condition plays no extra role if we set $\gamma = 0$.
-When $0\leq \gamma \leq \frac{1}{2}$, a specific model of continuous Brownian semimartingale like \eqref{model} or general It$\hat{\text{o}}$ semimartingale incorporating a jump part is often used for the volatility process (See, e.g. \cite{JT2014, LL2023} and many others), due to its wide application in finance.
-We also note that a smoothness condition similar to \eqref{asu:dgp:cont} is adopted in \cite{BDLW2022} for the estimation of spot volatility matrix and in \cite{LLL2018}, \cite{LL2022} for the univariate case of spot volatility. \end{rmk}
+When $0<\gamma \leq \frac{1}{2}$, a specific model of continuous Brownian semimartingale like \eqref{model}, which includes the famous Heston model, or general It$\hat{\text{o}}$ semimartingale incorporating a jump part is often used for the volatility process (See, e.g. \cite{JT2014, LL2023} and many others), due to its wide application in finance. \red{Some literature in finance report that the volatility path can be much rough than a semimartingale, showing a Holder continuous path of order about $0.1$, which is the value of $\gamma$.
+This is called the rough volatility, a very hot topic in recent ten years (See, e,g. \cite{GJR2018}, \cite{CHLR2024}, \cite{CT2025}, and references therein).} We also note that a smoothness condition similar to \eqref{asu:dgp:cont} is adopted in \cite{BDLW2022} for the estimation of spot volatility matrix and in \cite{LLL2018}, \cite{LL2022} for the univariate case of spot volatility. \end{rmk}